mackaytc/covid-resources/docs/README.md

     * Full disclosure, neither host is a public health expert but that's not really the "niche" they're trying to fill.
 Instead, they aggregate news from a range of well-vetted sources and give you key takeaways.
  * If you're looking for up-to-date information on the number of cases / fatalities / etc. in the US as a whole and for individual states, ___[this NYT page provides a ton of regularly-updated graphs and statistics](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)___
     * The graphs by state organized by states where cases are increasing / decreasing over time are particularly helpful
+  * The _[COVID Tracking Project](https://covidtracking.com/) is the best resource available for data on the number of tests performed_ as well as things like positivity rates, hospitalizations, etc.
  * ___If you're looking for projections and trying see what experts think the next few months will look like, [538 is tracking the projections from several of the most widely-cited forecasts of the covid pandemic](https://projects.fivethirtyeight.com/covid-forecasts)___
 ___